 Windows Explorer is the core file management application in Windows.
 It lacks very useful information though - the Folder Sizes Column.
-Unfortunately, it is not possible to display folder sizes in Explorer, but there is a better and free way to do it.
-We will get into deeper details on why it is not possible to display folder sizes in windows explorer further below.
-Not interested in the details?
-Then download and install the FREE Folder Size application.
+There are several ways that you can display folder sizes in Explorer, but there is a better and free way to do it.
+We will get into deeper details on how to display folder sizes in windows explorer further below.
+While those methods will help to inspect directory sizes, the FREE Folder Size application can do it much faster and easier.
 It is the best and easiest way to view folder sizes in Windows.

 Folder Size is a FREE tool that looks similar to Windows Explorer and will not only list the folder sizes, but it can also list the largest folders and files in your system in order to easily organize the disk space.
 While it may look inconvenient to use a separate application for that, it is easily accessible from Windows Explorer and is the best option that you have.